FranciscoKloganB/hive-p2p/hive/docs/_build/html/_sources/index.rst.txt

    notedocs
    indices

-This project was born during the development and writing of my master's dissertation in Computer Science and Engineering, through a research sponsorship granted to me by ISR_ (ISR) to participate in the project *UID/EEA/50009/2019 - 1801P.00920.1.02 DSOR*.
-ISR is a research and development institution affiliated with IST_, the university where my dissertation will be submitted.
+This project was born during the development and writing of a master's dissertation in Computer Science and Engineering, through a research sponsorship granted by ISR_ for the participation in the project *UID/EEA/50009/2019 - 1801P.00920.1.02 DSOR*.
+ISR is research and development institution affiliated with IST_, the university where said dissertation is submitted at.

-My work consisted of adapting and optimizing a few algorithms widely used and studied in robotics and control research fields to a P2P scenario where the peers form the basis for a Distributed Backup System.
-Throughout this process, I ended up writing my own cycle based simulator, and the result was *Hives* due to the lack of other viable options.
+The project's work consisted of adapting and optimizing a few algorithms widely used and studied in robotics and control research fields to a P2P scenario where the peers form the basis for a Distributed Backup System.
+Throughout this process, due to the lack of other viable options, the researchers wrote their own cycle based simulator, and the result was *Hives*.

 Hives is a P2P Stochastic Swarm Guidance Simulator that facilitates research by allowing developers to prototype P2P networks based on swarm